vipulnaik/diet-exercise-health/events/2024/2024-exercise-tracker.md

 (as my previous ones had been on 2024-06-21) but due to scheduling constraints, couldn't do them on either day.
 I did strength exercises on 2024-06-25 instead.

+## 2024-06-26: skipped jogging due to scheduling constraints

+On 2024-06-26, due to scheduling constraints, I wasn't able to go jogging in the morning.
+It gets hot in the afternoon, so I just skipped jogging for the day.